Cook Islands

 Choosing a vine to swing from on the island of Mauke

-Having old fashioned fun is a requirement here …
+Having old fashioned fun is allowed here …

-…. as TV reception is virtually non-existent and if you want to check emails, you will need to stand in front of the telecommunications shop in town.
-There are no pesky signs forbidding you not to swing from trees, jump from the harbour walls into the ocean, or demand that footwear must be worn.
+…. as there are no pesky signs forbidding you not to swing from trees, jump from the harbour walls into the ocean, or demand that footwear must be worn.
 In fact, most of the kids here don’t wear shoes.
 Why would you need shoes on an island that has no snakes?

 Out of the 15 islands in the Cooks, the island of Mauke is referred to as the garden island.
 Wild flowers grow unchecked, and we were told that our welcome lei is likely to be particularly beautiful.
 I am happy to report that our goodbye lei was even more impressive and was given with firm instructions to one day return.
 After five days, our new friends would not accept a goodbye, and insisted we would see them again.

-I recommend staying at Ri’s Retreat or Tiare Cottages.
+Where to stay on the island of Mauke?
+We stayed at Ri’s Retreat.
 There is no such thing as 5-star on Mauke but the accommodation is welcoming, comfortable and clean.
-Accommodation can be booked independently through Island Hopper Vacations or via a 2-night flight and package deal with Air Rarotonga.
+Accommodation can be booked independently through Island Hopper Vacations.

 Comments